Sognefjord: Origin and geology

 The valley of Sognefjord is one of various valleys of western Norway that certainly predates the Quaternary glaciations.
 It existed already as part of the ancient Paleic surface but had at the time much gentler slopes.
 The fjords of western Norway formed in connection to the east-ward tilting of much of Norway during the Cenozoic uplift of the Scandinavian Mountains.
 This uplift, that occurred long before the Quaternary glaciations, enabled rivers to incise deeply the Paleic relief.
 An estimate of 7610 km^{3} of rock has been eroded from the Sognefjord drainage basin since the Paleic surface formed.
 The fluvial and glacial erosion that made the fjords has followed structural weaknesses in the crust.

-During the last glaciation the ice reached a maximum thickness of nearly 3000 meters in the Sognefjord area.
-Confluence of tributary fjords led excavation of the deepest fjord basin.
+During the last glaciation the ice reached a maximum thickness of nearly 3,000 meters in the Sognefjord area.
+Confluence of tributary fjords led to the excavation of the deepest fjord basin.
 Until about 30 km from the very coast the Sognefjord glacier was apparently constricted to its narrow channel of homogeneous gneiss, then the glacier suddenly spread out presumably through sounds and low valleys.